 New standards also in the graphic arts industry

-Wolfensberger was committed to the uniform poster size of 89.5 by 128 centimeters and optimistically described it as "World format".
+Wolfensberger was committed to the uniform poster size of 89.5 by 128 centimeters and optimistically called it "World format".
 The dimensions are still standard today, however, the term made it "World format" never crossed the Swiss border.
 In the rest of the world, this format is now called F4.

 Only 30 lithographic printing plants left worldwide

-Beni and Thomi Wolfensberger, the fourth generation to run the print shop, are somewhat more modest.
-They are almost a little embarrassed by the exhibition in the National Museum.
+Beni and Thomi Wolfensberger, who now run the print shop in the fourth generation, are somewhat more modest.
+They are almost a little embarrassed by the exhibition at the National Museum.
 They are "Printer only"says Thomi Wolfensberger.
 The two brothers have since split the company in two: The offset print shop is now located in Birmensdorf just outside Zurich.
 The lithographic studio, which is mainly used by artists, is located in Zurich's Kreis vier district.
-There are only about 30 such companies left in the world.
-The lithography studio still uses a machine from 1905 - not out of nostalgia, but because there is no better one available today.
+There are only about 30 such businesses left in the world.
+The lithography studio still uses a press from 1905 - not out of nostalgia, but because there is still no better one.